BlossomUtils/WaterDBDocs/docs/intro.md

 sidebar_position: 1
 ---

-# Simple Essentials
+# Blossom Essentials

-Welcome to the Simple Essentials Documentation
+Welcome to the Blossom Essentials Documentation